 For most students, complying with the Code will not require any change in their current behaviour.
 By continuing to act in accordance with the Code, students will help ensure that all passengers have a comfortable and safe journey.

 Bus drivers also abide by this Code.
-To provide feedback on bus driver behaviour, please contact the Department of Infrastructure, Planning and Logistics in the first instance on 8924 7666.
+To provide feedback on bus driver behaviour, please contact the DIPL on 8924 7666.